fgoujeon/maki/README.md

 }
 ```

-## Credits
+## Acknowledgements
-FGFSM is greatly inspired by Boost.MSM, and more precisely by its function front-end.
+FGFSM is greatly inspired by Boost.MSM, and more precisely by its functor front-end.
 Actually, FGFSM was born because Boost.MSM was too slow to build large FSMs (which is expected for a library that has been written in a time when variadic templates weren't supported by the language).